 Sharwyn: As already mentioned, Sharwyn’s lover abandoned her several years prior to the game (at least, he’s not dead!) for a noblewoman who artificially maintains her beauty with magic.
 Part of her questline involves finding a way to break the spell, but Sharwyn eventually expresses doubts on whether she really wants to do so.
 She seems to have come to terms with the betrayal and isn’t sure that breaking the spell would help, especially since her lover wasn’t actually bewitched and thus left her of his own volition.
 A male protagonist with high Charisma can flirt with her, to which she will respond enthusiastically and, like Linu, suggest that they see where things go once the quest is over.
 There’s even an option to suggest a kiss, if you bring her along to face the final boss.
 But that’s it.
 That being said, her dialogue in HotU does state that she developed feelings for a man who subsequently left Neverwinter, which could be taken as a reference to the OC protagonist.
 It doesn’t paint him in a very positive light though, especially considering Sharwyn’s history.
 Thankfully, she gets a happy ending after HotU.

 Aarin: The lone option for female protagonists (and the only romanceable black character in a BioWare game until Mass Effect 2) is Lord Nasher’s spymaster, whom you first encounter in Chapter 2.
-Aarin has brown hair and black eyes and was born a slave in Calimshan, although his mother was originally from Chult, a tropical country far to the south of Faerûn.
+Aarin has brown hair and black eyes and was born a slave in Calimshan, although his mother was originally from Chult, a tropical country far to the south of Faerûn and the in-universe equivalent of Africa.
 After his master beat his mother to death over some spilt beer, Aarin killed him and became an outlaw.
 His talents got him noticed by a pirate crew, so he began gathering information for their captain and trying to minimise bloodshed during their operations.
 Eventually, he got fed up with their cruelty and omitted to warn them when Lord Nasher laid an ambush for them.
 Seeing that Aarin was a man of principles, Nasher offered him to become his spymaster.
 Aarin lost the woman he loved under tragic circumstances, which has made him understandably wary about falling in love again.
 Nevertheless, he develops an attraction to a female protagonist and eventually gives her an amulet as a token of his affection.
-The problem with Aarin’s romance is that it’s the only one of the lot where love is actually professed – again, despite how recently he’s met the protagonist – , and yet, once that’s done, it basically devolves into “but your quest is more important right now, and we won’t speak of this anymore until it’s done”.
+The problem with Aarin’s romance is that it’s the only one of the lot where love is actually professed – again, despite how recently he’s met the protagonist –, and yet, once that’s done, it basically devolves into “but your quest is more important right now, so we won’t speak of this anymore until it’s done”.
 And there’s no mention of him or any potential relationship with the protagonist in HotU, only that the latter left Neverwinter.
 It’s disappointing, but at least you can headcanon that the two of them left together, since there’s no information to contradict it.
 That being said, Aarin isn’t exactly a compelling character.
 He’s quiet, sensitive and intense, but also rather bland.
 Definitely better than Anomen, but that’s not saying much.